 - recyclable materials

 Council's will generally replace bins when a person has genuinely lost a bin or had it stolen or damaged.
 The property owner may be required to produce a declaration regarding the loss of the bin.
 The bins should only be used for garbage collection and the collection of recyclables and are not issued for use as general household storage containers.
-To order a replacement bin, please contact Council's Waste Management Officer on 6323 9300.
+To order a replacement bin, please contact Council on 6323 9300.

 More information in relation to waste and recycling can be found on the Rethink Waste website or by downloading the following information sheets: